TheNeolithicSubjectUnravels/OnTheFlowOfSpecies/README.md

 # Cognitive Learning Showcase Repository

-This project is focused on creating structured learning materials for three *open source* papers: *"The Material basis of Cooperation: how Scarcity Reduces Trusting Behaviour"* and *"An Evolutionary Model of Cooperation%2C Fairness and Altruistic Punishment in Public Good Games."* It includes keywords, chunks and summaries, and note-taking files to facilitate learning.
+This project is focused on creating structured learning materials for three *open source* papers: *"The Material basis of Cooperation: how Scarcity Reduces Trusting Behaviour"* and *"An Evolutionary Model of Cooperation, Fairness and Altruistic Punishment in Public Good Games."* It includes keywords, chunks and summaries, and note-taking files to facilitate learning.

 ## Index
 - [Structure](#structure)